-You can access the browser interface by opening a web browser instance and navigating to the Management Server URL, which uses the following syntax: :<port>">http://<localhost>:<port>">http://<localhost>:<port>">http://<localhost and port are the name of the computer and port number on which the Management Server is running.
+You can access the browser interface by opening a web browser instance and navigating to the Management Server URL, which uses the following syntax: http://<localhost>:<port>, where localhost and port are the name of the computer and port number on which the Management Server is running.
 The security settings associated with your user account determine which dashboards you can access.